ksteinfe/fresh_eyes_web/src/explorations.md

 [[section]]

 ### What the Critic Sees in 3D
 Current ML technology relies heavily on cumulative advancements in image recognition.
 Therefore, training an ML model to act as an architectural critic involves shifting the digital 3D representation designers use to synthetic 2D image.
 Once the ML starts its process, the intelligible 3D model is not updated to show the transformation the architectural artifact is undergoing.
-We investigated the potential for reverse engineering the process that generates the 2D depth map in order to provide the designer with an “insider view” of what is going on under the hood, thus expanding the possible interactions between actor, critic and designer.
+We investigated the potential for reverse engineering the process that generates the 2D depth map in order to provide the designer with an "insider view" of what is going on under the hood, thus expanding the possible interactions between actor, critic and designer.

 [[section|slide]]